+Although these laws are in place, there are still gaping loopholes and exceptions that leave others on public roads and highways at risk.
+Drivers are still allowed to use voice mail, enter access codes, and perform other non-texting actions, all of which take a motorists attention away from the primary task of driving and increase crash risks.
 While it is difficult to confirm that a driver was texting while driving when he or she caused an accident, it is not impossible.
-We often must file suit and use the courts' "discovery" process to force disclosure of cell phone records to confirm texting was taking place at the time of the motor vehicle accident.
-If you were injured due to another driver texting while driving, our lawyers are here to help you pursue full and fair compensation for your medical bills, wage loss and for all pain and suffering.
+With decades of experience under his belt, Attorney Nagle can use the courts' "discovery" process to force disclosure of cell phone records to confirm texting was taking place at the time of the motor vehicle accident.
+If it can be demonstrated that you were injured as the result of another driver texting while driving, the firm's attorneys can work toward securing a recovery of all applicable damages, including your medical bills, lost wages and future earnings, and your pain and suffering, among others.